 The final area is compliance.
 This is the branch focused on ensuring that those who have been granted the right to sell liquor continue to follow regulations after their application has been approved.
 The ABC has peace officers who are instructed to conduct routine inspections of businesses at random intervals to ensure this is still the case and have the ability to make arrests when the situation calls for it.
 In addition to losing their licenses, those found in violation of ABC laws may face additional consequences, such as having to pay hefty fines.
 That said, they, too, are given the opportunity to have a hearing before an Administrative Law Judge.

-What Is an ABC License in California?
+What are the ABC Licensing Steps in California?

 The first step towards being granted the ability to sell alcohol within the State of California is the acquisition of an ABC license.
 However, this is not a simple process.
 For starters, the California Department of Alcoholic Beverage Control actually offers over 70 different types of ABC licenses.
 Some of these are specifically meant for the manufacturers of alcoholic products.
 As such, they would not be relevant to a business owner seeking to serve alcohol to patrons that visit the establishment.
 Even so, the sheer quantity and variety can be overwhelming.
 Given the amount of work that goes into submitting an application and successfully acquiring a license, it’s crucial that you ensure you’re applying for the right thing.